Jayanth-Shanmugam/fashion-product-recommendation-engine/README.md

 # Model Deployment
 The model is deployed to Google Cloud Functions.
 The model artifacts such as the trained `.model` file and the dataset are stored in a Google Cloud Storage bucket.
 Inside the function, the model and the dataset are accessed from the bucket to serve the rankings.
 The model is deployed to this url https://get-ranks-mwmiuw55ra-el.a.run.app.
 To get the rankings, send a POST request to the url with a json object having the product description with the key 'qstring'.
 The function returns a json object with the top 10 similar product urls.
+To deploy the model, create a Google Cloud Storage bucket and upload the final shuffled dataset `.csv` file, the saved `.model` file, and the generated `.model.dv.npy` file to it.
+Once the bucket has been created, instantiate a Google Cloud Function with the `cloud_func_model.py` and configure the instance to have atleast 2GB memory.
+Make sure to edit the `cloud_func_model.py` and change the respective file names and bucket name

 # References
 [1] Manish Mathias.
 (2022).
 Myntra Fashion[Online].
 Available: